domarp-j/gitpitch-intermittent-test-failures/PITCHME.md

 ### 4) Mutated Constants

 - Don't overwrite constants - they can be mutated between tests
+- RSpec has a `stub_const` method for stubbing constants
 - Unfortunately, MiniTest doesn't have a built-in method for stubbing constants when needed

 ---?code=code/minitest_stub_const.rb&lang=ruby